weaviate/weaviate-io/docs/weaviate/index.md

 ---

 Welcome to the Weaviate documentation.
 Here you will find what Weaviate is all about, how to create your Weaviate instance, interact with it, and use it to perform vector searches and classification.<br /><br />Like what you see?
 Consider giving us a <a href="https://github.com/semi-technologies/weaviate/stargazers">⭐ on Github</a>.

+# How to use this site

+We want help you get started quickly with Weaviate, and before helping you choose your own path.

+If you are new, start with the Introduction (this page), followed by the [Quickstart tutorials](./getting-started/index.md) and the [Installation & Configuration Guide](./guides-installation/index.md).
+Then, the remaining content is organised as follows:
+### Guides
+Guides help you to **do** something with Weaviate.

+Start with our [Essential guides](./guides-essential/index.md), and then move onto [Advanced configuration guides](./guides-config/index.md) to learn about configuring Weaviate for production, and [Further topics](./guides-further/index.md) to look at specific uses.
+The [Client libraries guides](./guides-client-libraries/index.md) will help you set up and use our Python, JavaScript, Java and Go client libraries.

+### Concepts
+If you want to **learn** more about Weaviate and vector space related topics, this is the place to go.
+Think of this section as something you can read through to learn more about these topics.

+The [Core concepts](./concepts-core/index.md) is an overview of all things Weaviate - its key components, and how they fit together.
+If you want to dig deeper into Weaviate, the [Architecture](./concepts-architecture/index.md) section is for you, and the [Vector space](./concepts-vectorization/index.md) section will teach you about all things vector-related for Weaviate, like getting into details of vector indexing and vectorizer algorithms.

+### References
+The references sections are just that - technical references.
+They aim to capture how

 # What is Weaviate?